epicallan/wordpress-webpack-browsersync/README.md

 - Can create multiple JS bundles that we can use where needed instead of outputting everything in one bundle
 - Can do tree shaking hence eliminating dead code
 - Works well with browserSync for live reloading hence no need to manually refresh a page on updating code during development

+# Disclaimer

+ I borrowed some ideas from this [starter kit](https://github.com/bionikspoon/webpack-hmr-wordpress)